JosTheDude/soul-graves-plus/README.md

 ## Support & Issues
 Want to make a suggestion?
 Having an issue?
 Open a GitHub Issue [here](https://github.com/JosTheDude/SoulGravesPlus/issues) and let me know!

+Found an exploit?
+Reach out ASAP to `@josbot` over Discord and let me know.